/

 Image credit: Wix

-Wix may not be a synonym of great design when it comes to the websites built on their platform, but their own landing page is worth taking a look at.
+Wix may not be a synonym for a great design for the websites built on their platform, but their landing page is worth looking at.
 The text is put in a grid made of large color blocks.
-Wix is doing its best in sticking to minimalist style while the menu and the list of the products have grown so much.
+Wix is doing its best to stick to a minimalist style while the menu and the list of products have grown so much.

 Firebase